lerna-lite/lerna-lite/README.md

 Lerna-Lite itself is now also using [pnpm workspaces](https://pnpm.io/workspaces) with the `workspace:` protocol as well  🎉

 ---

+## 📢 Lerna-Lite has a new `watch` command

+Watch for file changes within packages and execute commands from the root of the repository.
+This solves a common problem for package-based monorepos, which is to trigger rebuilds of packages when their files change (ie: TypeScript, SASS, ...).
+Take a look at the new [`watch`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme) documentation for more details.

+---

 ## Who is using Lerna-Lite